mwlon/python-rant/rant.md

 <h3>3.
 Python standard libraries are lame and excessive.</h3>

-The Python standard libarary (what you can get to via `import x` without doing any installation of `x`) isn't very well thought out, and the composition of packages within it feels like a mess.
+The Python standard library (what you can get to via `import x` without doing any installation of `x`) isn't very well thought out, and the composition of packages within it feels like a mess.
 A tiny sample of its nuisances:
 * The `json` library writes non-standard JSON by default, including `NaN`'s and `Infinity`'s.
 * There are at least 4 libraries that measure time and differences between them: `datetime`, `time`, `calendar`, and `timeit`.